Frequently Asked Questions

 No, not at all – we will cover teaching techniques and lesson practice during your in-country induction course.
 You are not required to do a TEFL course before joining one of programs but it can be helpful to do so.
 It should cover useful topics like teaching large classes, teaching with limited resources, cultural awareness, teaching young learners, storytelling with young learners and classroom routines.
 If you wish to do one, we recommend that you consider our preferred partner, TEFL Express.

 Essential eligibility criteria

 AV’s gap year full-immersion volunteering programs are designed to enable young people to make a meaningful contribution to communities in developing countries.
 They are meant to be challenging (emotionally, mentally and physically) – and purposeful.

 Our essential eligibility criteria are intended to help potential participants understand what to expect and what will be expected of them if they are accepted into an AV program.

 All participants must:

-- Be aged between 17 and 25 when they start their AV program.
+- Be aged over 17 when they start their AV program.